handled by Literatum every year.

 Necessity and invention

-As a doctoral student in computer science at NYU, Atypon’s Chairman and Founder, Georgios Papadopoulos, experienced firsthand the gaps in scholarly publishing technology that made online research difficult.
+As a doctoral student in computer science at NYU, Atypon’s Founder, Georgios Papadopoulos, experienced firsthand the gaps in scholarly publishing technology that made online research difficult.
 He founded Atypon in 1996, driven by his desire to democratize scholarly research, expand its availability, and accelerate advances in science and medicine.

 He knew that would mean giving publishers the software they needed to excel in a new—and often intimidating—digital environment.

 Technology specifically for publishers

 Over the 20-plus years that Literatum has been in continuous development, we’ve developed a deep understanding of what it takes to power a successful online publishing business.
 Our product development is driven in part by our clients’ requirements for their own businesses.
 New features are regularly added to meet the design, editorial, and marketing needs of our expanding client base.